SAP-samples/ui5con-2026-fiori-building-blocks/exercises/ex3/README.md

-# Exercise 3 - Use the Flexible Programming Model on the Object Page
+# Exercise 3 - Extending the Object Page

-In this exercise you will apply the SAP Fiori flexible programming model to an Object Page: adding custom sections (e.g. filter bar + table, geo map), and preparing for controller extensions to inject custom logic beyond pure metadata-driven rendering.
+In this exercise you will extend the Object Page using the pre-defined extension points: adding custom sections (e.g. filter bar + table, geo map), and preparing for controller extensions to inject custom logic beyond pure metadata-driven rendering.
 This shows how to incrementally extend a standard Object Page with freestyle UI while preserving Fiori elements consistency.

 ## Exercise 3.1 - Add a Custom Section with Geo Map